dung-h/LikeTorrent_242/README.md

 * **Incorrect Peer Count:** Resolved by cleaning up stale `peer_stats` entries and counting only active peers.
 * **Speed Display Errors:** Improved by buffering bytes and using a moving average for smoother speed calculations.
 * **Peer Discovery:** Enhanced with more frequent tracker queries (every 15s) and dynamic peer integration.
+* **Port Collisions:** Resolved by adding custom port selection in the UI and preserving ports across client restarts.
+* **Leecher-to-Seeder Transition:** Fixed issues where finished downloads weren't properly becoming seeders by improving the transition logic.

 ## Requirements